eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 - A parser MUST validate all data entering the application from outside its own database — both requests received on our API endpoints and responses received from calls the application makes to other services.
 Data read from our own database is trusted and MUST NOT require parser validation.
 - A parser MUST be free of side effects other than database reads; it MUST NOT write.
+- A parser MUST return every rejection it decides as a `ParseResult` failure and MUST NOT throw to signal one — not even where the operation reports a single outcome and the endpoint answers with an HTTP error.
+Translating a failure into the client-facing error is the application layer's job, through an outbound error mapper (see [2.7](#27-errors)).
+This governs validation outcomes only; a genuinely exceptional failure, such as a broken database read, is unaffected.
+- A parser that can reject nothing MAY return its `…Parsed` value directly instead of a `ParseResult`.
+Normalizing search criteria is the typical case: an unknown or malformed filter value simply matches nothing, so there is no verdict to report.
+As soon as one input can be rejected, the parser MUST return a `ParseResult`.
 - A parser MUST accumulate errors, reporting every problem for an entry rather than failing on the first.
 - A parser MUST honour the positional contract: the output list has the same size and order as the input, and the i-th result is the verdict for the i-th request.
 - A parser MUST be annotated `@Transactional(readOnly = true)` when a single parse issues more than one database query. *(Current gap: several parsers do multiple reads without this annotation.)*